Bolt64/blog-source/content/pages/Talks.md

 Date: 14/12/2017
 Priority: 2

 I have only uploaded the slides for the talks I gave using a presentation software.
-For future talks, I'll upload my notes in case there are no slides to upload.
+My [university homepage](http://www-personal.umich.edu/~saykhan/talks.html) has a more up to date list of my talks.

 ### Constructing complex structures on surfaces
 This was a talk I gave at the Student Geometry/Topology Seminar at University of Michigan.
 Here